t4sk/t4sk.github.io/video-scripts/functions.md

 But should you write functions that take array of arbitrary size?

 In most case, the answer is no. The reason is simple. `Gas`.

 The bigger the array is, the more gas it would use.
 The function would complete successfully for some arrays and fail for other inputs depending on the size of the array and how much gas is available.

-As a developer, this is difficult to predict upfront and it goes against the general design goals of a smart contract to write smart contracts that are simple, reliable and with predictable outcomes
+As a developer, this is difficult to predict upfront and it goes against best practices to write smart contracts that are simple, reliable and with predictable outcomes

-One way to make this function more reliable is to require that the size of the array is less than some fixed number, which would put an upper bound to amount of gas this function can possibly use.
+One way to make this function more reliable is to require that the size of the array is less than some fixed number.

+This would put an upper bound to amount of gas this function can possibly use.

 ```
 uint MAX_ARR_LENGTH = 10;